iccaving/icccsite/content/tour/yorkshire-2015-12-29.md

 Our last dinner was a Shaksuka cooked by Jack, accompanied by vast amounts of bacon in onion gravy.

 #### Tanguy

+### A walk up Ingleborough: Fiona and Chrissie

+While the others were doing rescue training, Chrissie and I walked from Clapham up into the cloud sitting on Ingleborough.
+A shooting party had assembled on the track, decked out in the strange traditional garb I associate with the telly rather than real life (until now), and offered us a free brace of pheasants.
+Sadly, we declined.

+At the top we each ate an apple pie to celebrate the glorious view of a cloud from the inside, and took a selfie because I’m young at heart, honest.
+Then we headed down.
+Given the limited visibility we gave up on finding the path to Newby.
+Once out of the cloud we had a good time examining Gaping Gill from the top, spotting the p-bolts for rigging the main shaft, and looking at some other entrances (Rat, Wade’s, Bar, Small Mammal) to the system.
+This walk is a good way to spend a day, especially when you spend most of the time talking about caving.

+Later I found that people who chuck rocks down Gaping Gill are derogatorily described as “idiot tourists” by the CNCC rigging guide.
+Imagine prussicking up or abseiling down the glorious main shaft, minding your own business, only to be hit by a rock thrown from far above you by some ignorant twit.
+Idiot doesn’t quite cover it.

+With this detached written reassurance that I’m not an idiot, and four days of activity behind me, my winter tour ended on a satisfying note.

+#### Fiona

 ## Tuesday 5th January 2016
 The time to leave had finally arrived, so we packed up the kit, and gave the NPC a good clean.
 I cooked some pasta with mustard and cream sauce, and finished the salami in a meaty pizza, after which we drove to Lancaster to pick up Ben and started the long journey home.
 There was a moment of silence as we all acknowledged this was the en…